Jammersplit/Randy.js/README.md

 `sumOfSlices` can be any positive number.
 Default value of `sumOfSlices` is 1, meaning the sum of all values in the array will be 1.

 The optional parameter `maxSpread` controls how much difference is allowed among the generated array values.
-Expects a value from `0` to `1`. `0` meaning all array values will be identical, `1` meaning the biggest possible spread is allowed.
+Expects a value from `0` to `1`, with `0` meaning all array values will be identical and `1` meaning the largest possible spread is allowed.
+Default value is `1`.

 The function should not return 0 as one of the values.
 Due to rounding issues, the sum of the returned array values can be minimally higher or lower than the target sum.